Dram Shop Claims in Tulsa

 The answer is a resounding “Yes.”
-While it is the responsibility of the drinking party to know when to say “enough”, any establishment that continues to serve to customers who are visibly intoxicated are also responsible.
-Oklahoma enforces what are commonly known as “Dram Shop Laws”.
+While it is the responsibility of the drinking party to know when to say “enough," any establishment that continues to serve customers who are visibly intoxicated is also responsible.
+Oklahoma enforces what is commonly known as “Dram Shop Laws”.
 An establishment must refuse to sell alcohol to anyone who shows signs of intoxication, especially if they’re driving.
 Otherwise, that establishment can be held responsible for damages, as well as the drunk driver.
 If you've been injured in an accident with a drunk driver, contact our dram shop litigation attorneys in Tulsa to discuss your case.

 Are You Aware of Oklahoma Dram Shop Laws?